 Created in 2005, the solar ITC was made to help grow the solar energy industry.
 The growth that followed lead to multiple extensions, including the final one in 2015 that drew the line at 2021.
 While there are other incentives available when going solar, this is deemed the “most important.”

 The solar ITC was designed to decline throughout the years, as the industry grew.
-We are now in the time of decline.
+However, in 2022 the tax credit has been lifted:

-The total cost of your solar installation is $18,000, but you will receive a utility or state incentive of $1,000 and an ITC rebate of $5,400.
-That is a total incentive of $6,400.
-Now, calculate the 30% ITC with the initial installation cost.
+The total cost of your solar installation is $18,000 and you receive a utility or state incentive of $1,000 and an ITC rebate of $5,400; for a total incentive of $6,400.
+If you were to calculate the 30% ITC:

-For businesses, the incentive will be calculated on the gross installed cost of the solar project; the gross cost being calculated prior to deducting any local or utility incentives.
+The incentive will be calculated on the gross installed cost of the solar project if you’re a business; the gross cost being calculated prior to deducting any local or utility incentives.
 The state tax incentive for commercial is 10% with a cap of $25,000 per system.